 If you are a 90’s person, you would probably be the best person to relate to this scenario.
-Back in the days, we used to recite the answer of a question for numerous times, so loud that even our neighbor wakes up even without an alarm until we make sure we don’t forget even a single word of that answer.
-Now fast forward, in a world filled with digitized form of education and creative ways of conveying one’s idea, a person who struggles to memorize a paragraph can find new and alternative ways of remembering.
-The open sourced nature of the internet provides boundless amount of knowledge that one can seek and attain.
+Back in the day, we used to recite the answer to a question numerous times, so loud that even our neighbour wakes up even without an alarm until we make sure we don’t forget even a single word of that answer.
+Now fast forward, in a world filled with a digitized form of education and creative ways of conveying one’s idea, a person who struggles to memorize a paragraph can find new and alternative ways of learning it.
+The open-sourced nature of the internet provides the boundless amount of knowledge that one can seek and attain.

-With this scenario, we narrow the student community to two personas : the memorizer and the deep learner.
-The article revolves around the comparison of the two personas, how they stand out in the race towards the peak, where they lag behind and whose method in the end is more effective.
+We narrow the student community to two personas with this scenario: the memorizer and the deep learner.
+The article revolves around the comparison of the two personas, how they stand out in the race towards the peak, where they lag, and whose method in the end is more effective.

-When it comes to competitive exams, entrance exams or even in the mock tests of colleges and schools, the memorizing technique proves to be effective, as time constraint becomes an unavoidable factor and so even if a person has the capability to solve a question just by thinking from the moment of witnessing his objective, he may solve but will fall short in the long run of the exam due to the time factor that we saw before.
-On the other hand, the person who becomes the all India topper and comes out in flying colors cannot be shown as a testimony of success as his marks, in most cases, aren’t a true reflection of the person’s intellect.
-So it can be concluded that the person be referred as the one who cracked the exam and not an educated one.
+When it comes to competitive exams, entrance exams, or even in the mock tests of colleges and schools, the memorizing technique proves to be effective, as time constraint becomes an unavoidable factor and so even if a person has the capability to solve a question just by thinking from the moment of witnessing his objective, he may solve but will fall short in the long run of the exam due to the time factor that we saw before.
+On the other hand, the person who becomes the all-India topper and comes out in flying colours cannot be shown as a testimony of success as his marks, in most cases, aren’t a true reflection of the person’s intellect.
+So it can be concluded that the person is referred to as the one who cracked the exam and not an educated one.

 Some might argue that one cannot get the most out of a rough theory or a derivation of a formula that has no proof.
 This is one of the few exceptions (obviously you cannot learn the binomial equation which contains bizarre terms of its own) but the core proposition is learning requires time and that time cannot be uniform for a given number of students.
 One could interpret it in a matter of minutes while some could take days depending upon their fields of interest and the people who teach them.

 Every system can have flaws and one cannot guarantee that it is ideal and so the old tradition of rote learning could take a rest and be replaced by techniques that provide the student to do some exploration of their own.
-Memorizing is, like I said, is not a method that student find it convenient but a method that they choose without an option because of compulsion and pressure.
-Unless the external strings that pose this scenario to select memorizing as their only tool to survive, deep and fruitful learning will be a long marathon.
+Memorizing is like I said, is not a method that student finds it convenient but a method that they choose without an option because of compulsion and pressure.
+Unless the external strings that pose this scenario select memorizing as their only tool to survive, deep and fruitful learning will belong.

-Expectations, is not a word but a pile of emotions, hatred and love placed upon us by different persons so that we would answer to it in any way possible.
-The pile becomes the heaviest when a teen is about to enter into an enormous platform like a college or a university, where they are forced into a race to “glory”, “fame” and “success” as the conventional 70’s mentality would frame them.
+It is not a word but a pile of emotions, hatred, and love placed upon us by different persons so that we would answer to it in any way possible.
+The pile becomes the heaviest when a teen is about to enter into an enormous college or university platform.
+Here they are forced into a race to “glory”, “fame” and “success” as the conventional 70’s mentality would frame them.
 In some cases, they achieve it, miraculously whereas most do not and get dejected.
 Multiple factors are a reason, but what if a person is not allowed to even enter this race?
-What if this rejection was because of his low marks in the competitive exam or due to the limited amount of seats that were available and he missed it by a very small fraction?
+What if this rejection was because of his low marks in the competitive exam.
+Or due to the limited amount of available seats and he missed it by a very small fraction?

 A student who doesn’t get through solely on the reason that his/her marks weren’t enough will have to choose one out of the two: